 The most famous part of the highway is the iconic Seven Mile Bridge.
 It’s a 10887.5 meters (6.765 miles) long bridge, and was one of the longest bridges in the world when the first section opened in 1912.
 With a starring role in action thrillers 2 Fast 2 Furious, Mission Impossible III, I Am Number Four and James Bond movie Licence to Kill, the Florida Keys’ Seven Mile Bridge looks as impressive on film as it does in real life.
 The bridge itself doesn’t seem that scary.
 But its position in the Florida Keys makes it a prime target for the region’s many hurricanes.
 In fact, the current bridge is the second iteration.
 The newer bridge scrapped the swing span concept of the original in lieu of a sturdier 65-foot-high arch to allow boats to pass by.
 While it may be sturdier, we still wouldn’t want to be on it during a storm.
 Anyone with a newer vehicle or a car with an active Title Max title loan should definitely avoid this bridge during a storm.

 The drive is definitely worth it.
 Don’t forget your camera!
-Take time for the dramatic sunsets.
+Take time for the dramatic sunsets and many of the Viking Yachts that can be seen running on the horizon.
 When the giant red ball of the sun plummets into the blue of the sea, as it often does in the tropics, it sends radiant pink, orange and purple-blue fingers across the evening sky.
 The sunrises, too, are spectacular enough to arrest a camera's eye, as the ever-growing glow spreads beams of glistening light over the sea.
 This road has been heralded as one of the most spectaculars roads in the world by the dangerousroads.org users, and in 2009, the Overseas Highway was named an All-American Road by the National Scenic Byways program administered by the Federal Highway Administration.

 The surface of the road is asphalt.
 After the construction of this modern wonder, the Florida Keys — which now host more than three million visitors annually — became an easily accessible tourist destination by car and bus.
 Seascapes as colorful as any artist's palette, colors of shimmering sea from turquoise to blue to deep green, landscapes of rustling pine, swaying palms, silver buttonwood and water-rooted mangrove, all vying for life under a horizon-to-horizon blue sky dotted with fleecy white clouds.
 It's essentially five hour drives over water and if you manage to coincide a part of your trip with a sunrise or sunset.
 The only drawback is that if you happen to be here in holiday season, the traffic might bother a few but for the most part, the scenery is so spectacular that there is no road rage here and being stuck hardly feels like a prison.